On the Road

 Are there wild animals here?

 She says we can find elephant seals from an overlooking deck, and maybe come across some elks.
 She drew a circle on our map.
 I was hoping to see animals in the wild.
 As someone who grew up watching National Geographic and Discovery channel, I’ve been dreaming about seeing animals in the wild.

 For lunch, we went to a restaurant called Saltwater.
 Imagine a quaint restaurant situated near a lake.
 Everything we ordered was delicious—from the freshly baked oysters, the arugula salad, and the mushroom and herbs pizza.
 They didn’t disappoint.

-From a window, we could see a tiny slice of forest outside.
+From a window, we could see a tiny slice of the forest outside.
 A restaurant staff came out of that garden with some herbs.
 He was holding a handful of Arugula.
 So that’s where they get their fresh ingredients!

 Jeremie went exploring while Robbie, Shai, and I bought drinks to keep us warm.
 After we got our order, I told them I’d meet them in the car after I figured out where Jeremie went off to.
 He loves exploring!
 One minute, he’s there, the next he’s several meters away climbing an abandoned pile of rocks.

 As expected, he was nowhere to be found.
 I wasn’t worried though because he always found his way back.